Njihia413/argus-ai-secure-poc/frontend/memory-bank/systemPatterns.md

 -   **Library:** `next-themes` is used for managing theme state (light, dark, system).
 -   **Provider:** A `src/components/theme-provider.tsx` (with corrected `ThemeProviderProps` import) wraps the root layout (`src/app/layout.tsx`) to enable theme switching.
 -   **CSS Variables:** Theme-specific colors (backgrounds, foregrounds, primary, accent, chart colors) are defined as CSS custom properties in `src/app/globals.css` within `:root` (for light theme) and `.dark` (for dark theme) selectors.
-    -   Primary button color (`#e60053`) is consistent across themes.
+    -   Primary button color (`#2563eb` - blue) is consistent across themes.
 This is also applied to specific interactive elements like the chat submit button, user messages, and the "Login with Security Key" button's border.
     -   Dark theme background is `#0b0a0a`.
-    -   A monochromatic color palette derived from `#e60053` is defined for charts.
+    -   A monochromatic color palette derived from the new primary blue color (`#2563eb`) is defined for charts.
 -   **Toggle Component:** A `src/components/theme-toggle-button.tsx` provides a UI for users to switch themes.
 This button is integrated into the main `src/components/header.tsx` (for chat UI) and directly into `src/app/dashboard/layout.tsx` (for dashboard visibility).
 -   **Styling Consistency:**
-    -   Base UI components like `src/components/ui/button.tsx` and `src/components/ui/input.tsx` are updated to use `rounded-xl` for a consistent look and feel.
+    -   Base UI components like `src/components/ui/button.tsx` (with updated `outline` variant for blue border/text) and `src/components/ui/input.tsx` are updated to use `rounded-xl` for a consistent look and feel.
     -   Specific components like `src/components/textarea.tsx` (main container) are also updated to `rounded-xl`.
 The internal submit button remains `rounded-full` but uses the primary theme color.
+    -   "Cancel" buttons across various dialogs are now consistently styled using the updated `variant="outline"`.

 ## Technical Decisions